 Car: Plymouth Valiant Scamp

-What makes it special: Beginning in 1971, a badge-engineered version of Dodge's Swinger model called the Valiant Scamp was offered by Plymouth, using the Dart Swinger 2-door hardtop A-body shell with Valiant front sheet metal and dual taillights carried over from the 1970 Dodge Dart.
+What made it famous: In 1971, Scamp was the top-of-the-line, two-door hardtop Valiant.
+Powered by a 318 V8 rather than the usual 225 Slant-6, this badge-engineered Dart Swinger sibling used the Dodge Dart’s 2-door hardtop body shell with Plymouth Valiant’s front sheet metal and dual taillights from the 1970 Dodge Dart.